Sanjay Dutt changes car number plate over 'superstition'

-Sanjay Dutt have always had an obsession with luxurious cars and his number plate 4545, but now the actor has requested for a new number plate.
+Sanjay Dutt has always had an obsession with luxurious cars and his number plate '4545', but now the actor has requested for a new number plate.

 Recently one of the close sources to Dutt revealed: “Baba’s astrologer advised him to change the number from 4545 to 2999.
 It will help him personally and professionally as well.”